jerobarraco/z/code_feats/00-Syntax.md

 	a+b+c -> a.add(b.add(c))

-Only problem would be to distinguish between a substraction (operation) and a negative constant.
+The enly problem would be to distinguish between a substraction (operation) and a negative constant.

 	-4	-> not X.sub(4) though is notable that it would be the same as 0.sub(4) But is not a big problem.